pierdutt/cmgnd/README.md

 <div style="text-align: justify;">

-cmgnd is an R package designed to analyse univariate data with complex patterns, including asymmetry, multi-modality, leptokurtosis, and heavy tails.
+is an R package designed to analyse univariate data with complex patterns, including asymmetry, multi-modality, leptokurtosis, and heavy tails.
 The package implements the univariate constrained mixture of generalized normal distributions (CMGND) model, allowing parameter